Insurance Tips For New, Young Learner Drivers

 TIP SEVEN

-If you have access to a garage or driveway at night, use them.
-Using off street parking, rather than leaving your car on the street will attract a discount with most insurers.
+If you have access to a garage or driveway at night, use it.
+Using off-street parking, rather than leaving your car on the street, will attract a discount with most insurers.

 TIP EIGHT